San Bernardino Car Accident Attorneys

 - Medical costs: All medical expenses that are directly related to the accident can be included in a claim.
 There should be support for the treatment you received whether it was at an emergency room, hospital, physician office, ambulance or rehabilitation facility.
 You should also receive compensation for needs such as medical devices and medications.

 - Pain and suffering: All car accidents can result in a significant amount of stress, but injury accidents can result in pain and suffering.
-When you file a personal injury claim, you may request support for non-economic losses such physical pain and emotional distress.
+When you file a personal injury claim, you may request support for non-economic losses such as physical pain and emotional distress.
 You may also seek support if you sustained a disability that prevents you from working or from participating in activities you once enjoyed.

 - Loss of earnings and earning capacity: You can seek damages for the amount of money you would have earned had you not suffered an injury.
 This includes the wages lost while healing as well as future wages you will not be able to earn because of a disability.